986913/986913/README.md

 ![ml](https://user-images.githubusercontent.com/23319024/116723371-114eb180-a9a5-11eb-9f2f-03253131fbe6.png)

 # Hello, folks!  👋
 My name is Mingyue Liu and I'm a UI/Front-end developer.
-I'm from Xi'an city in China. living in Austin,USA and  currently working at Apple. you can find me at [LinkedIn](https://www.linkedin.com/in/mingyue-liu-22b37612a/)
+I'm from Xi'an city in China. living in Mc Lean, VA ,USA and  currently working as Software Engineer III for Walmart. you can find me at [LinkedIn](https://www.linkedin.com/in/mingyue-liu-22b37612a/)

 ## ✍️ Blog & Writing